Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 Even the busiest schedule has room for meditation if you know how to weave it in.

-- Use short and easy practices like quick visualization or centering practices to reset your energy.
+Use short and simple practices, such as a quick visualization or centering exercise, to help reset and refocus your energy.

 You can also turn waiting rooms or lunch breaks into sessions to do your practice.